stackvana/hook.io/view/blog/the-monolith-versus-the-microservice-a-tale-of-two-applications.markdown

 The team was also able to fix the `signup` page without ever having to take down the application, or the `index` and `about` sections.
 Since all routes are isolated, they were able to modify `signup.js` without taking down the front-facing server or any other pages.

 On launch, the same key customer was able to access the site and retrieve information about the product.
-The customer was unable to signup for the service, but came back the next day and succeeding in signing up.
+The customer was unable to signup for the service, but came back the next day and was able to sign up.
 This key customer was crucial to the early success of the business and the new company was able to succeed.

 ## Conclusion